umyunsang/Obsidian/Obsidian/ComputerScience/컴퓨터 네트워트/0. Quiz/ip rounting.md

 EIGRP updates carry subnet mask information.
 This allows EIGRP to summarize routes on arbitrary bit boundaries, support classless route lookups, and allow the support of Variable Length Subnet Masks (VLSM).
 This is discussed in Section 4.4 and Section 4.5.

-Setting up default routes in EIGRP is discussed in [Section 4.6](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch04s06.html "Default Routes").
+Setting up default routes in EIGRP is discussed in [Section 3.6]

 Troubleshooting EIGRP can be tricky.
-This chapter ends with some troubleshooting tips in [Section 4.7](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch04s07.html "Troubleshooting EIGRP").
+This chapter ends with some troubleshooting tips in [Section 3.7]

 EIGRP is a Cisco proprietary protocol; other router vendors do not support EIGRP.
 Keep this in mind if you are planning a multivendor router environment.

 This chapter focuses on EIGRP’s enhancements over IGRP: the use of DUAL; and the use of subnet masks in updates, which in turn allow VLSM and route summarization at arbitrary bit boundaries.
 This chapter does not cover router metrics in detail or the concept of parallel paths.
 Those concepts have not changed much in EIGRP.
 I assume that the reader is familiar with IGRP.

-## Getting EIGRP Running
+## 3.1 Getting EIGRP Running

 TraderMary’s network, shown in [Figure 4-1](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch04.html#iprouting-CHP-4-FIG-1 "Figure 4-1.
 TraderMary’s network"), can be configured to run EIGRP as follows.